phump81/CV/README.md

 #### Fast Learner

-At Makers, if you were not a fast learner, the course could swallow you whole.
-We were pushed to grow and improve our developer skills on a daily basis.
+At Makers we were pushed to grow and improve our developer skills on a daily basis.
 Principles laid out early in the course made it possible for me to learn new languages and frameworks with greater ease.
-Before Makers, I had recently made the move into theatre automation, and had to learn to programme, operate and troubleshoot a system completely new to me.
+Before Makers, I had recently made the move into theatre automation, and had to learn to programme, operate and troubleshoot a system that was completely new to me.

 #### Team Player

-Blah blah blah, team player, blah.
+In one of my most recent roles, I became the deputy head of an established  team of nine people, comprised of six nationalities, spanning four continents.
+My career is full of examples of being thrust into various teams, fulfilling many different roles.
+At Makers, we did three group projects, as well as daily pairing, and I like to think that I contributed positively to each one, every day.

 #### Problem Solver

-If there was a problem, yo I'll solve it.
-Check out the hook, while my DJ revolves it.
+Throughout my time at Makers, and also my career in technical theatre, fresh problems were always presenting themselves.
+No matter what that may be, I am always keen to find the best solution.
+I also do logic puzzles in my spare time.

 ## Education